 - If mentation or level of consciousness improves after intubation (including i-Gel) and RASS score is -2 or -3, consider: - Adults: 2.5 mg slow IV.
-May repeat every 3-5 minutes to a max total dose of 15 mg. - Pediatrics: 0.1 mg/kg slow IV to a max initial dose of 2 mg, may repeat every 3-5 minutes to a maximum total dose of 10 mg.

-Notes: The effects of midazolam can be accentuated by CNS depressants such as narcotics and alcohol.
+May repeat every 3-5 minutes to a max total dose of 15 mg. - Pediatrics: 0.1 mg/kg slow IV to a max initial dose of 2 mg, may repeat every 3-5 minutes to a maximum total dose of 10 mg. - Notes: 1.
+The effects of midazolam can be accentuated by CNS depressants such as narcotics and alcohol. - 2.
+Use of SpO2 and waveform capnography in all patients given controlled medications to monitor respiratory changes.